Rigo-codes/WebDevEssentialsNotes/DAY6/aisd-wde-5-building-with-css-grid/README.md

 ## 7. **Testing Your Layout**
 By resizing the browser window and adding more boxes, you can observe how the grid behaves across different screen sizes, ensuring that the layout remains consistent and functional on any device.

-- [ ] Resize the browser window to see how the grid adapts to different screen sizes.
+- [ x] Resize the browser window to see how the grid adapts to different screen sizes.
 - [ ] Copy and paste the HTML boxes a few more times to see the grid expand and wrap into the next line.
 - [ ] Resize the window to see the grid automatically resize.
 This step is crucial for testing the responsiveness of your grid layout.